Thank you for your response

 Where there is a mutual fund, there is an Asset Management Company (AMC).
-And where there is an AMC, there is a fund manager with a team of financial analysts and market experts in the backdrop for managing the same.
-Managing such a huge amount on a daily basis while striving to overcome market risks is no mean feat.
+And where there is an AMC, there is a fund manager.
+A fund manager is supported by a team of financial analysts and market experts in the backdrop.
+Managing such a massive amount daily while striving to overcome market risks is no mean feat.
 It needs subject expertise, industry experience and a fair amount of passion.
-Therefore, the mutual fund company charges a SEBI-approved, but well earned fee for their services.
+Therefore, the mutual fund company charges a SEBI-approved for their services.

-One time charges are those which occur during the initial period for starting investing.
-It’s basically buy-in tariff taking poker table as an example.
-It’s also referred as transaction charge.
+One-time charges are those that incur during the initial period for the investment.
+It’s basically buy-in tariff, taking poker table as an example.
+It’s also referred to as a transaction charge.

-Load is basically commission or fee.
-The AMC or intermediary usually collects it before you make the investment or after.
-Sometimes redemption charges or early withdrawal can also be charged.
-You must be familiar with entry load and exit load of mutual fund.
+A load is basically a commission or fee.
+AMCs or intermediaries usually collect it before you invest or after.
+Sometimes, redemption charges or early withdrawal charges are also levied on investors.
+You must be familiar with the entry load and exit load of a mutual fund.

 When an investor has to pay a nominal charge when he purchases a fund unit, it is called an entry load.
 Not all funds levy this.
 SEBI deferred this in August 2009 for mutual funds alone.